-In addition to critically monitoring his nutrition, limiting your Dogue de Bordeaux puppy’s exercise / play times and restricting his physical activity is one of the most important things you, the puppy parent, can do to prevent orthopedic issues from developing.
+In addition to proper nutrition, carefully monitoring your Dogue de Bordeaux puppy’s exercise and physical activity is one of the most important things you, the puppy parent, can do to prevent orthopedic issues from developing.
 Remember, puppies are NOT born with hip dysplasia, it is a condition developed later in life due to genetic and environmental factors.
-The Dogue de Bordeaux is genetically predisposed to the condition.
+The Dogue de Bordeaux as a breed is genetically predisposed to the condition.
 Thus, controlling your Dogue de Bordeaux puppy’s environmental factors are vital!

 This is an X-Ray of a 2 week old mastiff breed puppy.
 Look at how far those bones have to grow before they become a proper bony joint!!

-This is why you must NEVER EVER EVER let your Dogue de Bordeaux puppy jump, walk up/down stairs, over exercise, or over train.
-Too many impact activities at a young age will cause serious issues later in life.
+This is why you not let your Dogue de Bordeaux puppy repetitively use stairs, jump on and off furniture, or over exercise.
+Too many high impact activities at a young age can and will cause serious issues later in life.
 Hip and elbow dysplasia along with other orthopedic conditions are rising in younger dogs.

 Remember this puppy rule – for every month of age, increase activity by only 5 minutes! (physical activity includes going for a walk, training, playing fetch, running, playing with other dogs etc)